Normal Forms for Manifolds of Normally Hyperbolic Singularities and Asymptotic Properties of Nearby Transitions: Asymptotic Properties of the Transition Map Near Some Normally Hyperbolic Saddles

 \end{enumerate} \end{definition}

-For example, $ \alpha^{-1} \Omega(\alpha,t) $ is in $ \mathcal{R}_{\alpha,\beta} $ but not in $ \bar{\mathcal{R}}_{\alpha,\beta} $, whilst $ \alpha^{-1}(\Omega(\alpha,t) - t ) $ is in both.
+For example, $ \alpha_1^{-1} \Omega(\alpha_1,t) $ is in $ \mathcal{R}_{\alpha_1,\beta_1} $ but not in $ \bar{\mathcal{R}}_{\alpha_1,\beta_1} $, whilst $ \alpha_1^{-1}(\Omega(\alpha_1,t) - t ) $ is in both.

-The following lemmas give essential properties of $ \mathcal{R}_{\alpha,\beta} $. \begin{lemma} $ \mathcal{R}_{\alpha,\beta}, \bar{\mathcal{R}}_{\alpha,\beta} $ are closed under the operators, Moreover $ I_t : \bar{\mathcal{R}}^d_{\alpha,\beta} \to \bar{\mathcal{R}}^{d+1}_{\alpha,\beta} $ and $ D_t: \bar{\mathcal{R}}^{d+1}_{\alpha,\beta} \to \bar{\mathcal{R}}^{d}_{\alpha,\beta} $. \end{lemma} \begin{proof} If the result can be shown for $ \mathcal{R} $ then by the dominated convergence theorem it is automatically guaranteed for $ \bar{\mathcal{R}} $.
+The following lemmas give essential properties of $ \mathcal{R}_{\alpha_1,\beta_1} $. \begin{lemma} $ \mathcal{R}_{\alpha_1,\beta_1}, \bar{\mathcal{R}}_{\alpha_1,\beta_1} $ are closed under the operators, Moreover $ I_t : \bar{\mathcal{R}}^d_{\alpha_1,\beta_1} \to \bar{\mathcal{R}}^{d+1}_{\alpha_1,\beta_1} $ and $ D_t: \bar{\mathcal{R}}^{d+1}_{\alpha_1,\beta_1} \to \bar{\mathcal{R}}^{d}_{\alpha_1,\beta_1} $. \end{lemma} \begin{proof} If the result can be shown for $ \mathcal{R} $ then by the dominated convergence theorem it is automatically guaranteed for $ \bar{\mathcal{R}} $.

-From the definition of $ \Omega $ in \eqref{eqn:Omegadef} one easily computes any function $ P \in \mathcal{R}_{\alpha,\beta} $ can be written as a linear combination of functions of the form for some $ j,n_1,n_2 \in \Z $.
+From the definition of $ \Omega $ in \eqref{eqn:Omegadef} one can see that any function $ P \in \mathcal{R}_{\alpha_1,\beta_1} $ can be written as a linear combination of functions of the form for some $ j,n_1,n_2 \in \Z $.
 Through the linearity of the integral, it follows $ I_t(P) $ will be a linear combination of integrals Each of these integrals has the recurrence formula

-The recurrence formula, together with the fact that $ \me^{n_1\alpha t} = (1+ \alpha \Omega(\alpha,t))^{n_1} $, gives closure of $ \mathcal{R}_{\alpha,\beta} $ under integration.
+The recurrence formula, together with the fact that $ \me^{n_1\alpha_1 t} = (1+ \alpha_1 \Omega(\alpha_1,t))^{n_1} $, gives closure of $ \mathcal{R}_{\alpha_1,\beta_1} $ under integration.

-Similarly, Hence, the closure under $ D_t $ is guaranteed. \end{proof} \begin{lemma} Let $ P(\alpha,\beta;t) \in \bar{\mathcal{R}}_{\alpha,\beta} $.
-Then $ P(0,0;t) $ is polynomial in $ t $. \end{lemma} \begin{proof} $ P(\alpha,\beta;t) $ can be written as a linear combination of functions of the form, $ f(\alpha,\beta)t^j \me^{(n_1 \alpha + n_2 \beta)t} $ where $ f $ is a rational function.
-As $ f $ is rational then by definition there exists $ p,q $ polynomial in $ \alpha, \beta $ with $ f(\alpha,\beta) = p(\alpha,\beta) / q(\alpha,\beta) $.
+Similarly, Hence, the closure under $ D_t $ is guaranteed. \end{proof} \begin{lemma} Let $ P(\alpha_1,\beta_1;t) \in \bar{\mathcal{R}}_{\alpha_1,\beta_1} $.
+Then $ P(0,0;t) $ is polynomial in $ t $. \end{lemma} \begin{proof} $ P(\alpha_1,\beta_1;t) $ can be written as a linear combination of functions of the form, $ f(\alpha_1,\beta_1)t^j \me^{(n_1 \alpha_1 + n_2 \beta_1)t} $ where $ f $ is a rational function.
+As $ f $ is rational then by definition there exists $ p,q $ polynomial in $ \alpha_1, \beta_1 $ with $ f(\alpha_1,\beta_1) = p(\alpha_1,\beta_1) / q(\alpha_1,\beta_1) $.
 Let $ d_p,d_q $ be the degree of $p, q $ respectively.
-If $ d_p - d_q > 0 $ then $ \lim_{\alpha,\beta \to 0} f(\alpha,\beta) = 0 $.
+If $ d_p - d_q > 0 $ then $ \lim_{\alpha_1,\beta_1 \to 0} f(\alpha_1,\beta_1) = 0 $.